M1m1c/CardGame_DesignPatterns/README.md

 `Hero cards`- Which the player can place on their area of the board.
 These function as the player's health and determine the type of action cards that can be drawn and played.

 `Action cards`- These are the main ways the player can damage enemies with.
 You can only play as many action cards as you have heroes with a matching suite on the field.
-Each suite funcitons differently:
+Each suite functions differently:

 Clubs- deal raw damage.